asierra/Metagrafica/mg.1.md

 `ARCST sc r dq q0 [shift [n]]: x y`
 :  Draw an arc of radius *r*, wide *dq* and initial angle *q0* and put the marker of scale *sc* at the end of the arc, centered at the point *x y*.
 The structure is rotated according to the angle.
 If the scale is negative, both sides are used.
 An optional parameter indicates a shift from the edges.
 A second optional parameter indicates the number of arcs to be drawn, updating everytime the center with the PP matrix.

-## Controls
+## Optional Controls

 `$D dx dy`
 :  Dimensions of the display area in centimeters (by default 10 10).

+`$P n`
+:  To define the text size in typographic points (default 10).
+This can be changed inside the program with the attribute *TSIZE*.

+`$S n`
+:  Spline mode. n = 0, the control points are converted to Bezier control points and the curve becomes a Bezier curve. n = 1, the next splines will be conic splines (not supported yet). n > 1, n is the number of points for each segment of a Catmull Rom cubic centripetal spline.
+Note: PostScript only supports Bezier splines, so it is recommended to use n = 0 to optimize the necessary data for the curve.

 `WW Xmin Xmax Ymin Ymax`
 :  To define the user space limits, or *World Window*.
 Every user defined coordinates will be inside these limits and they correspond to the complete display area of the graphics (default 0 1 0 1).
 It is a good practice that *WW* uses the same aspect ratio than *$D*.

-`$P n`
-:  To define the text size in typographic points (default 10).
-This can be changed inside the program with the attribute *TSIZE*.

 `INPUT  name[.mg]`
 :  To include another mg file in the current graphics.